cytoscape/cytoscape-manual/docs/Styles.md

 ![](_static/images/Styles/GradientEditorSample26.png)

-The Gradient Editor is an editor for creating continuous mappings for colors.
+The **Gradient Editor** is an editor for creating continuous mappings for colors.
 To change the color of each region, just double-click the handles (small triangles on the top).
-A Color gradient will be created only when the editor has two or more handles (see the example below).
+A color gradient will be created only when the editor has two or more handles (see the example below).

 <table cellspacing="0" style="table-layout: fixed; width: 680px">